CrypticClues/CrypticClues/README.md

 ┈┈┈ ୨୧ ┈┈┈

-⋆ ˚｡ ,, feel free 2 Cuddle or hide <33 keep in mind I may be offtab most of the time — other than that if I don’t speak much it’s usually bc I’m super shy + I’m socially anxious . . if i poof its normally because of internet , i fell asleep or bc i was offtab too long im bazically almost online all the time
+⋆ ˚｡ ,, feel free 2 Cuddle or hide <33 w2i encouraged as well ! keep in mind I may be offtab most of the time — other than that if I don’t speak much it’s usually bc I’m super shy and nervous + I’m socially anxious . . if i poof its normally because of internet , i fell asleep or bc i was offtab too long im bazically almost online all the time
 ‧

 Any shipz int as long as itz not toxic or weird , proshipping ,, pedo , incest etc yknow the basicz alzo ocxcanon may int !! i love ocxcanon and would love to know abt ur oc(s)

-**DNI** - Homophobez , racists , transphobez any toxic fans of any intrest and also most importantly murder drone panic au DNIII unless we're friendz . that au makez me highly uncomfy and even panic slightly .  and also . this is sorta a call our to someone "☆ BITE ME! ☆ | C+H | SYS ☆"  pls do NOT interact with me . to anyone who see's this be careful please or dni w them at all . more sbout them here : https://rentry.co/Spookiezblacklist
+**DNI** - Homophobez , racists , transphobez any toxic fans of any interests and also most importantly murder drone panic au DNIII unless we're friendz . that au makez me highly uncomfy and even panic slightly .  and also . this is sorta a call out to someone "☆ BITE ME! ☆ | C+H | SYS ☆"  pls do NOT interact with me . to anyone who see's this be careful please or dni w them at all . more sbout them here : https://rentry.co/Spookiezblacklist

 I dont usually int first if we're not frienndz but I may somtimez ! i'm zuper socially  Awkward   . . .
 I may be even afraid to crown u if I like ur pony bc pretty poniez intimadate me sometimez (in a pos way it js meanz ur pony iz so pretty i think i dont deserve to be near it)

 ˚ ୨୧ . .
-Pls use tone tags w me ,, I sometimes don’t understand social cues so pls bare w me.
+Pls use tone tags w me (not all the time) ,, I sometimes don’t understand social cues so pls bare w me.
 My disc is hajimesrealhusband You may add although pls ask b4 doing so !
 I may not talk 2 u much until I’m used 2 u

-I don't alwayz stay in one fandom area ,, zo if im gone and online I'm usally in diff area'z of fandomz i'm in , btw if u ever friend me plz do not friend me js to unfriend me later ,, bc why befriend some1 if you're gonna throw them away right after  .
+I don't alwayz stay in one fandom area ,, zo if im gone and online I'm usually in diff area'z of fandomz i'm in , btw if u ever friend me plz do not friend me js to unfriend me later ,, bc why befriend some1 if you're gonna throw them away right after  .

-Typing quirk “s” becomes “z” sometimez and double commaz spaced out periods explanation points ,,   etc .
+Typing quirk “s” becomes “z” sometimez and double commaz spaced out periods explanation points ,,   etc . plz do not copy me when I do thiz . . its fine if it's out of admiration but straight up stealing after seeing me use it iz too much .

 ┈┈┈ ୨୧ ┈┈┈